gylhrvth/SoftwareDeveloper_2025.02.Dornbirn/Work/Carlos/Full-Stack/ExpressJS/Projects/todo-fullstack-ts2/mdFiles/README.md

 - **Delete a task:** Click the trash icon.
 - **Toggle status:** Check/uncheck the box to mark as completed/pending.
 - **Change language:** Use the dropdown in the header.
 The app and all forms will update instantly.
+- **Filter tasks:** Use the filter form to filter by status, priority, or date.
+- **Switch dark mode:** Use the dark mode toggle button in the header.

 ---